gmhislop/gmhislop/README.md

-Hi my name is Giovanni
+Hi, my name is Giovanni
 ================================

 As a <strong>Frontend Developer</strong>, I go beyond coding; I am a visionary explorer dedicated to crafting meaningful connections between technology and human experiences.